reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🐞 [Fix] A bug that the reset application in settings does not take effect.

 ## v1.6.2 <small><small>*2023-10-12*</small></small>
-- 💪 [Opt] Reduce the number of traffic capture cache files.
+- 💪 [OPT] Reduce the number of traffic capture cache files.
 - 🐞 [Fix] The issue of flashing when opening a new window.
 - 🐞 [Fix] The bug of missing query parameters in rewrite redirection.

 ## v1.6.1 <small><small>*2023-10-09*</small></small>
-- 💪 [Opt] Traffic list application filtering option displays remote device IP.
+- 💪 [OPT] Traffic list application filtering option displays remote device IP.
-- 💪 [Opt] The API editor URL input box will display the historical URL and you can choose to enter it.
+- 💪 [OPT] The API editor URL input box will display the historical URL and you can choose to enter it.
-- 💪 [Opt] URL rule wildcard matching.
+- 💪 [OPT] URL rule wildcard matching.
-- 💪 [Opt] When a lower version application opens a higher version database, it will reset the database instead of reporting an error.
+- 💪 [OPT] When a lower version application opens a higher version database, it will reset the database instead of reporting an error.
-- 💪 [Opt] The raw message displays the body encoding type.
+- 💪 [OPT] The raw message displays the body encoding type.
 - 🐞 [Fix] The API testing tab that is no save prompt after the application is restarted.
 - 🐞 [Fix] The bug that API testing may prompt saving again when a saved API is closed.
 - 🐞 [Fix] The bug that requests in socks proxy mode cannot trigger interceptors such as rewriting, breakpoints, and scripts.